Joint Order Selection, Allocation, Batching and Picking for Large Scale Warehouses: Experiments

 \subsection{Analysis}

 We ran the experiments on a 2020 MacBook Pro with Apple M1 Chip (16GB RAM, 3.2GHz clock rate) on a single thread.
-The results are summarized in Tables~\ref{tab:results-greedy} and ~\ref{tab:results-random}, respectively.
+The results are summarized in Tables~\ref{tab:results-greedy} and~\ref{tab:results-random}, respectively.
 A comparison of the two tables shows that \DGA yields better results in terms of optimization objective.
-On average, \DGA-produced solutions are better than \RDGA solutions by a factor of 2.
-This advantage of \DGA, however, comes with the increased amount of computation times.
+On average, \DGA-produced solutions are better than \RDGA solutions by a factor of~2.
+This advantage of \DGA, however, goes hand in hand with increased computation times.
 More precisely, on large instances \DGA can be up to $1500$ times slower than \RDGA, which takes less than $10$ seconds (as opposed to $9941$ seconds, about 2.5 hours, in the case of \DGA).
-From these observations it can be concluded that the \DGA improves over \RDGA but with the drawback of higher computation times.